bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/017-git-branching.md

 > Note: You can use the `git checkout` command to switch between different branches.

-The above two commands could be combined into 1, so that you don't have to create the branch first and then switch to the new branch, you could use this command instead which would do both:
+The above two commands could be combined into 1, so that you don't have to create the branch first and then switch to the new branch.
+You could use this command instead, which would do both:

 ```
 git checkout -b newFeature